- Introduction to UI and UX design in e-commerce

 - Stress: What discomfort factors and obstacles does the customer have that the product and services might fix?

-- Lifestyle: favored brands, vision on real-time, norms & values
+- Lifestyle: favored brands, vision in real-time, norms & values

 - Individuality: extrovert/introvert

-- Influencers: What are the appropriate influencers of the individual group (partner, children, associates, evaluation websites, extra functions, study companies, and so on.)?
+- Influencers: What are the appropriate influencers of the individual group (partner, children, associates, evaluation websites, extra functions, study companies, etc.)?
 What are their preferences?

 - Experiences: How educated are they?
 Do they have experience with the product/service to be purchased?